petr-kalinin/progtexts2/python_basics_en/5_float.rst

 digits), but something like 0.3333333 (only the first few digits).
 If, after that, you multiply the result by 3, you get not exactly 1, but 0.99999999.
 (A similar effect exists on simple calculators;
-it also exists on advanced calculators, but is more complicated to reveal.)
+it also exists on advanced calculators, but is harder to reveal.)

 (You can give it a try and check whether it is true that ``(1/3)*3`` is equal to 1, and find that the condition ``if (1 / 3) * 3 == 1`` is true.
-Yes, we were lucky here — again, because of the binary system, rounding worked in the right direction.
+Yes, we were lucky here — again, because of the binary system, roundoff worked in the right direction.
 But with other numbers this may not work.
 For example, check ``if (1 / 49) * 49 == 1`` fails.)

 Actually, things are even worse: the computer works in binary system,